ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

     Custom
 ```

-If choosing `Custom` here, it's needed to enter a **duration**, which is a time span expressed in hours.
+If you choose `Custom` here, you need to enter a **duration**, which is a time span expressed in hours.
 For example, say `200 days = 24 \* 200 = 4800h`

 ```text
 ✔ How long should this validator be validating?
 Enter a duration, e.g. 8760h: 4800h
 ```

-CLI shows the user an actual date of when that's now:
+The CLI shows the user an actual date of when that is:

 ```text
 ?
 Your validator is going to finish staking by 2023-06-10 13:07:58: